 Cons:

-- Needs to be renewed regularly, about every four weeks depending on conditions.
+- Needs to be renewed regularly, with timing depending on humidity and use conditions.

 - Requires microwave or oven heating for reactivation, which adds maintenance.

-- Best suited only for small spaces, so it won’t work well for larger storage areas.
+- Best suited only for small spaces, so it will not work well for larger storage areas or rooms.

 Factors to Consider When Choosing a 5L Dehumidifier